Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Maximum requirements for validation

-Any country sharing an official language with one of the EPO languages waives the translation requirement (A1(1) of the Protocol).
+Any country sharing an official language with one of the EPO languages waives the translation requirement (A1(1) of the protocol).

-Any country not sharing an official language with one of the EPO languages must select at least one official language of the EPO and must waive the translation requirement for the application (excluding claims) if it is provided in that language (A1(2) of the Protocol).
-However, it may require a translation of the claims (A1(3) of the Protocol).
+Any country not sharing an official language with one of the EPO languages must select at least one official language of the EPO and must waive the translation requirement for the application (excluding claims) if it is provided in that language (A1(2) of the protocol).
+However, it may require a translation of the claims (A1(3) of the protocol).

-More flexible rules may, of course, be implemented (A1(4) of the Protocol).
+More flexible rules may, of course, be implemented (A1(4) of the protocol).

 Possible requirements in case of disputes